sxaxmz/JSON-Manipulator/README.md

 ![App Logs](app/src/main/res/drawable/debug.jpg)

 ### Usage:
 When using/modifying this application or the source code of this application always do give appropriate credit.
-In-case of using this application of the source code of this applciation in commercial or monetary situations do always ask for permission and give appropriate creditas.
+In-case of using this application or the source code of this applciation in commercial or monetary situation(s) do always ask for permission and give appropriate credit.

 ##### Logo created by [LogoMakr](https://logomakr.com)